-During the winter it is important to take steps to ensure that your small pets are warm and comfortable.
+During the winter it is important to take steps to ensure that your hamster are warm and comfortable.
 Temperatures below 50 degrees Fahrenheit (or 10 degrees Celsius) can pose hazards to the well being of your small pet.

 Very young or elderly small pets are at higher risk to viral or bacterial infections when the cold causes a suppressed immune system, and very cold temperatures can pose a threat of hypothermia for small pets.

 Precautions can be taken to keep your pet warm and cozy during the winter months.

 During the colder months, your pet should be housed solely indoors.
 Animals that are kept outdoors in enclosures or hutches are at a much greater risk of cold weather hazards, and it is not advised to let your small pet play outside during the colder weather.

 Be sure that your pet’s habitat is located in a draft-free area of your home in a room that will either be temperature controlled, or easier to temperature control with a space heater.
 If your home is hard to heat, placing your pet’s habitat in a bathroom, closet or other location that will be easier for you to insulate against the cold can make it easier to keep your pet warm.

 For animals who are more likely to burrow, such as hamsters and mice, increasing the amount of bedding you use in the winter months can help your small pet make a warmer burrow for themselves.
 The type of bedding you use for your pet can also play an important role in keeping your pet warm.

 Recycled cardboard bedding such as Carefresh Bedding of Kaytee Softsorb often hold a better nest structure for burrowing animals and can be a better choice than wood shavings or pellet type beddings.